Eshlyn greets you

 Dent didn’t move.
 Didn’t blink.

-“So we’re lab rats now,” I muttered, trying to quell the bite still lingering in my voice.
+“So we’re lab rats now?”
+You fucking bitch.
+I muttered, trying to quell the bite still lingering in my voice.

 Silence followed.